 Focus: When endorphin levels increase, so does your focus.
 After exercise, your mind becomes sharper and more efficient.
 Because of the release of endorphins during exercise, your mood will also improve.

 Energy Boosting Workouts

 There are many different types of energy, and not all of them have a positive effect on your body.
 Tense energy is commonly produced among goal oriented people.
 While this type of energy can help you get work done, it often leads to tense tiredness and fatigue.
 Calm energy however, offers long-lasting energy and has many positive effects.
 This type of energy is a combination of high physical and mental energy along with low physical tension.

-If you are interested in learning more about energy boosting exercises or simply want to live a healthier lifestyle, contact Tanya Dean owner of SKATEROBICS® She specializes in helping others achieve their fitness goals.
-By joining a SKATEROBICS® you'll increase your energy levels and have a great time on the rink.
+If you are interested in learning more about roller skating lessons or simply want to live a healthier lifestyle, contact Tanya Dean owner of SKATEROBICS® She specializes in helping others achieve their skating goals.
+By joining a SKATEROBICS® you'll increase your energy levels and have a great time at the rink.